How to use

 By clicking on “view definition”, you’ll be able to see the list of events that have been merged.

-This is the modal where you’ll be able to create your custom event according to your specifications.
+This is the modal where you’ll be able to create custom events or custom metrics depending on your needs.

-This way, once Trackingplan starts detecting hits that correspond to the premium_user_search, it will automatically start sending traffic to this new event so that you can monitor its behavior directly from your Trackingplan’s dashboard, providing you with separate traffic analysis and specifications validation.
+For example, you could create a custom event called premium_user_search to track the search event closely when this is triggered by a user of premium segmentation.
+That way, once Trackingplan starts detecting hits that correspond to the premium_user_search, it will automatically start sending traffic to this new event so that you can monitor its behavior directly from your Trackingplan’s events tab.

 Trackingplan will mark the names of your custom events in green so that you can spot them easily.